Skip to main content

 4. "Streets" means all streets, roads, highways, avenues, boulevards, publicly owned rights-of-way, bridges, tunnels, or other public ways dedicated to public use and maintained for general public travel within the area of the metropolitan government.

-B. Except as otherwise permitted by law, the parking of trucks, motor vehicles exceeding 8.800 pounds gross vehicle weight rating, box trucks, food trucks, food trailers, trailers, or semi-trailers, whether or not attached to a tractor, is prohibited on any street within the jurisdiction of the Metropolitan Government at any time of day or night.
+B. Except as otherwise permitted by law, the parking of trucks, or motor vehicles exceeding 8.800 ten thousand pounds gross vehicle weight rating, box trucks, food trucks, food trailers, trailers, or semi-trailers, whether or not attached to a tractor, is prohibited on any street within the jurisdiction of the Metropolitan Government at any time of day or night.

 C. This section shall not apply to vehicles: